itsKia2/resumeVC/README.md

 * Aryan Pothanaboyina

 ## How to Setup
-1. Ensure you have [uv](https://docs.astral.sh/uv/getting-started/installation/) and [bun](https://bun.sh/) installed
+1. Ensure you have [uv](https://docs.astral.sh/uv/getting-started/installation/) and [bun](https://bun.sh/) installed.
+2. Ensure you have the `client/.env` and `server/.env` files set up.
-2. In the root project directory, run `bun i` then `bun dev`
+3. In the root project directory, run `bun i` then `bun dev`.
-3. Visit the Vite server (http://localhost:5173)
+4. Visit the Vite server (http://localhost:5173).
+5. To run the Playwright tests, ensure the dev server isn't running and run `bun run test`.

 The Vite server is preferable as it shows automatic updates in client and server code.
-The Flask server (http://127.0.0.1:5000) only does so for server code and requires the client to be built beforehand.
-See the root `package.json` for other scripts
+The Flask server (http://127.0.0.1:5000) only does so for server code and requires the client to be built beforehand with `bun run client:build`.
+See the root `package.json` for other scripts.